TosbackCgusBridge-Bot/CGUs-versions/Gilt/Privacy Policy.md

 Your California Privacy Rights

 If you are a California resident, you may request that we provide to you (i) a list of the categories of personal information about you that GILT has disclosed to third parties for the third parties’ direct marketing purposes during the calendar year preceding your request, (ii) the names and addresses of such third parties, and (iii) if the nature of the third parties’ business cannot reasonably be determined from their names, examples of the products or services marketed, if known to GILT, sufficient to give you a reasonable indication of the nature of the third parties’ business.
-To submit your request, please email CaliforniaPrivacy@gilt.com.
+To submit your request, please email privacy@gilt.com, with the subject line "California Privacy" and your request in the body of your email.

 Access and Correction